geudde/attic-chest/pages/13.reference/01.porden/docs.md

 That to their homes the cheerful peasants bring,

-And strew around, in honour of the spring ;
+And strew around, in honour of the spring;

-* The geranium pratense, or blue geranium, which grows in meadows, and by the banks of streams ; a very beautiful and elegant plant.
+* The geranium pratense, or blue geranium, which grows in meadows, and by the banks of streams; a very beautiful and elegant plant.